Mushahid-Muzammir/Mushahid-Muzammir/README.md

 👋 Hi there!
 I'm Mushahid, a passionate full-stack developer and aspiring Software Engineer currently working on building real-world applications like:

-** A Point of Sale (POS) System for retail operations An Indoor Facility Booking Platform for sports/stadium reservations I specialize in modern web technologies:
+A Point of Sale (POS) System for retail operations
+An Indoor Facility Booking Platform for sports/stadium reservations I specialize in modern web technologies:
-**
-Frontend: React.js, Next.js, Angular
-Backend: Node.js, .NET Framework
-DevOps & Cloud: Docker, Azure, basic CI/CD practices

 ## 🌐 Socials: